nwfsc-fram/boatnet/apps/dev-auth-server/README.md

   "readonlyDB": "boatnet-dev-testing"
 }
 ```
-- Launch the auth server by navigating to apps/dev-auth-server directory and run yarn serve.
+- Launch the auth server by navigating to apps/dev-auth-server directory and run `yarn serve`.
 This will start an HTTPS (self-signed) dev auth server running on port 9000.

 ## Certificates
 Note that bn-temp-cert.pem and temp-\*-key.pem are just temporary certificates/keys and are NOT intended for any production use!